upidapi/declarr/README.md

 ```

 ## notes
+Make sure that the sub services like qbittorrent is up and running before
+declarr starts.
+Since the api request usually errors if that is the case.

 if you set, __req in a dict, then that will be counted as a request boundary

 the following request have been renamed for readability